deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Chatmail is best described as an ephemeral end-to-end encrypted messaging routing system running at Internet-scale.

 ## Internet standards FTW or: e-mail strikes back!

 How often have you heart "E-mail is dead" or
-"here is this brand new thing to replace e-mail" from marketing departments throughout the last two decades?
+"here is this brand new thing to replace e-mail" from marketing pushes throughout the last two decades?
 How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a thinly veiled web view, anyway?